massalabs/station-massa-wallet/README.md

 ./manual-install.sh
 ```

-This will create Thyra plugin directories and copy the binary file created in the previous step so that
+This will create MassaStation plugin directories and copy the binary file created in the previous step so that
-Thyra can detect the plugin and launch it.
+MassaStation can detect the plugin and launch it.

 ### Postman collection